CWMasters/Professional-portfolio/README.md

 ## Contribution
-Written and Styled by Chris Masters
+Written and Styled by Chris Masters.